 A Vegan Guide to Halloween

 Halloween is a fun time of haunted houses, pumpkin treats, and scary movies.
-For vegans, handing out candy during trick-or-treating can be tricky—how do you know which candies are vegan or even accidentally vegan?
-Here’s a helpful guide to accidentally vegan candies that you can find in any grocery store.
-Plus, if you want to treat yourself to some gourmet goodies, check out our list of sweets made by vegan or veg-friendly companies.
+For vegans, handing out candy during trick-or-treating can be tricky—how do you know which Halloween candies are vegan or even accidentally vegan?
+Here’s a helpful guide to accidentally vegan Halloween candy that you can find in any grocery store.
+Plus, if you want to treat yourself to some gourmet goodies, check out this list of sweets made by vegan or veg-friendly companies.
 Don your best Halloween costume and have a spooktacular Halloween!

 - Swedish Fish

 - Smarties (all types are vegan)

 - Jolly Ranchers

 - Trader Joe’s Pumpkin Joe-Joe’s.
 If you are like me and anxiously await Trader Joe’s Candy Cane Joe-Joe’s every year, then you’re in luck.
 Trader Joe’s just debuted accidentally vegan Pumpkin Joe-Joe’s.
 Perfect for dunking into a cold glass of almond milk.

 - Sjaak’s Halloween Peanut Butter Bites.
 Just like Reese’s Peanut Butter Cups but vegan!
 We’re a big fan of this chocolate maker’s holiday-themed goodies.